On the convergence analysis of a hybrid numerical method for multicomponent transport in porous media: Background

 where $\hat{\bn}$ denotes the outward unit normal to $\dl \Omega$.
+The no-flow boundary conditions in \cref{paper2-bc} are equivalent to requiring an impermeable boundary of the reservoir and impose a compatibility condition to the source terms in \cref{paper2-eq:compat1} as given by $\int_{\Omega} q dx = 0$.
+The phase velocity boundary conditions as stated in \cref{paper2-bc} lead to a no-flow condition for the total velocity given by, $\bv\cdot\hat{\bn} = (\bv_a + \bv_o)\cdot\hat{\bn} = 0$.
+This, in turn, translates to an effective boundary condition for the global pressure \cref{paper2-glbfinal} as $\bK(\bx)\lb\bgrad p \cdot \hat{\bn} = 0$.
+Clearly, \cref{paper2-glbfinal} and the aforementioned homogeneous Neumann boundary condition will determine $p$ only to within an additive constant.
+Thus, a normalizing constraint $\int_\Omega p \,dx = 0$ is imposed in order to ensure uniqueness \cite{E1991}.
+Moreover, as the total velocity $\bv$, the phase velocities $\bv_a$, $\bv_o$ and other quantities of interest depend on the gradient of pressure, an arbitrary normalization constraint on the pressure does not affect the computation of the transport variables.

 Several models of relative permeability, $k_{rj}$ and capillary pressure are available in the literature (see \cite{C1986,vG1980}).
 For the numerical simulations presented in this study, we use the following modification to the van Genuchten model made by Parker \etal (\cite{PLK1987}),

 where $s_e = (s-s_{ra})/(1-s_{ra})$ is the effective saturation.
-The values of the parameters $m$ and $\alpha_0$ in the above model are known to depend on the interfacial tension, $\sigma0$ between the non-wetting and the wetting phases.
+The values of the parameters $m$ and $\alpha_0$ in the above model are known to depend on the interfacial tension, denoted by $\sigma0$, between the non-wetting and the wetting phases.
 In our study below we take $m=2/3$ and $\alpha_0 = 0.125$ (see \cite{GLGV2010}).
+It is also assumed that $s_e>0$ as $s_{ra} < s_0^{\sigma0} < s$ which means that the wetting phase saturation $s$ is bounded below by the initial resident saturation of the aqueous phase $s_0^{\sigma0}$ which is greater than the residual saturation of the wetting phase.
 Alternatively Corey-type imbibition relations can also be used (see \cite{C1986}).
 These models assume that $p_c$ and $k_{rj} (j=a,o)$ are nonlinear functions of only the wetting phase saturation, $s$, which is a valid assumption for polymer flooding.
+The aqueous phase viscosity is modeled by a linear function of polymer concentration,